She's Not Me

 "She's Not Me" is a two-part song by Swedish singer Zara Larsson.
-Both parts were released as tracks off of her second extended play, Allow Me to Reintroduce Myself on 26 June 2013 by TEN Music Group and Universal.
+Both parts were released as tracks from her second extended play, Allow Me to Reintroduce Myself on 26 June 2013 by TEN Music Group and Universal.
 A combined version of both parts is featured on her debut album 1 (2014), and her third EP Uncover (2015).
 Part one of the song peaked at number 21 in Sweden and was certified Gold by the GLF.

 Music video

 Music videos for both parts were released on 27 March 2013 and 17 June 2013, respectively.